hazcod/shade/README.md

 Using this token, the extension will now report any login events to a web (SaaS) application of that user to the backend.
 Only events using the correct secret user token and username filter will be processed.
 A typical use case is only processing email usernames for the company domain.
+Every password entry will be matched to [HIBPs k-Anonymity model for password checking](https://haveibeenpwned.com/API/v3#SearchingPwnedPasswordsByRange).

 The Chrome extension configuration profile looks like this:
 ```json